StefanEJonsson/osiris/README.md

 ### Vector- and Scalar Spaces

 You can pick a scalar space by writing `R = F32` (or F64) at the beginning of your code.
-In most projects you will probably use the same scalarspace for all computations but it is possible to switch.
+In most projects you will probably use the same scalar space for all computations but it is possible to switch.

-You can create vector spaces by combining a shape with a scalarspace as follows: `val space = upto(5) --> R`. `R^n` is shorthand for `upto(n) --> R`.
+You can create vector spaces by combining a shape with a scalar space as follows: `val space = upto(5) --> R`. `R^n` is shorthand for `upto(n) --> R`.

 `(I --> R)` is a vector space that is basically equivalent to the scalar space R. The only difference is that now it is treated as a vector space, not a scalar space.

-If you use a shape that is the cartesean product of two smaller shapes, then the resulting vector space is called a matrix space.
-The space of all 3 by 5 (zero-indexed) matricies is constructed as follows: `(until(3) * until(5)) --> R`.
+If you use a shape that is the cartesian product of two smaller shapes, then the resulting vector space is called a matrix space.
+The space of all 3 by 5 (zero-indexed) matrices is constructed as follows: `(until(3) * until(5)) --> R`.

-Vectorspaces can be combined just like shapes:
+Vector spaces can be combined just like shapes:

 `(a --> R) + (b --> R)` is equivalent to `(a + b) --> R`.

 `(a --> R) * (b --> R)` is equivalent to `(a * b) --> R`.

-This means that a matrix space can also be constructed by simply multiplying together the corresponding vectorspaces.
+This means that a matrix space can also be constructed by simply multiplying together the corresponding vector spaces.

 ### Vectors